-The City of Chicago is hosting dozens of drop-off electronics recycling events across the city making it easier than ever to properly dispose of your electronics.
+From April through December, the City of Chicago hosts dozens of drop-off electronics recycling events across the city making it easier than ever to properly dispose of your electronics.

 The following household electronics (and only these) are accepted:

-Cell Phones • Computers • Video Game Consoles • Computer Monitors • Portable Digital Music Players • TVs • Digital Converter Boxes • Printer, Fax, Scanners • Cable & Satellite Receivers • Keyboards & Mice • Small-Scale Servers • VCRs, DVD Players, DVD Recorders
+Cell Phones • Computers • Video Game Consoles • Computer Monitors • Portable Digital Music Players • TVs • Digital Converter Boxes • Printer, Fax, Scanners • Cable & Satellite Receivers • Keyboards & Mice • Small-Scale Servers • VCRs, DVD Players and Recorders

 Electronics from businesses are not accepted.

 It's the law, and it's good for the environment too.

 Old electronics are chockful of precious metals and rare earth elements that are in short supply.
 They also contain toxic chemicals that should not end up in a landfill.
 That's why dozens of states, including the State of Illinois, have electronic recycling or 'e-waste' laws that require that old electronics be responsibly recycled.

 Please note that once the truck is full, no more electronics will be accepted.
 Materials should not be left outside of operating hours.
 ONLY the electronics listed above are eligible for recycling.